Hawaiian Chicken

 - Mix in the soy sauce, brown sugar, ketchup, ginger, and garlic.

-- Return the chicken to the pan, simmer until the sauce thickens.
+- Return the chicken to the pan and simmer until the sauce thickens.

 Recipe Success Tips